OnelioViera/Modern-JavaScript-from-Beginning-2.0/README.md

 ------------------------------------------------------------------------------

-Primitive Types are stored in the stack
+Primitive Types are stored in the stack.

-Reference Types are stored in the heap
+Reference Types are stored in the heap.